sitphp/commands/doc/8_tools.table_tool.md

 ## Spanning cells

-You might want a cell to span over multiple rows and columns.
-This is possible by defining cell parameters :
+If you want a cell to span over multiple rows and columns, this is done by defining cell parameters :

 ```php
 // In the "handle" method of your command class ...